benjamin-recht/benjamin-recht.github.io/_posts/2018-03-20-mujocoloco.md

 ## Section xxx

-There are a few of important takeaways here:
+There are a few of important takeaways here.

 #### Benchmarks are hard.

  I think the only reasonable conclusion from all of this is that these MuJoCo demos are easy.
 There is nothing wrong with that.
 But it’s probably not worth deciding NIPS, ICML, _or_ ICLR papers over performance on these benchmarks anymore.
 This does leave open a very important question: _what makes a good benchmark for RL?_.
 Obviously, we need more than the Mountain Car.
 I'd argue that [LQR with unknown dynamics](http://www.argmin.net/02/26/nominal) is a reasonable task to master as it is easy to specify new instances and easy to understand the limits of achievable performance.
 But the community should devote more time to understanding how to establish baselines and benchmarks that are not easily gamed.

-#### Never put too much faith in your simulators
+#### Never put too much faith in your simulators.

  Part of the reason why these benchmarks are easy is that MuJoCo is not a perfect simulator.
 MuJoCo is blazingly fast, and is great for proofs of concept.
 But in order to be fast, it has to do some smoothing around the contacts (remember, discontinuity at contacts is what makes legged locomotion hard).
 Hence, just because you can get one of these simulators to walk, doesn’t mean that you can get an actual robot to walk.
 Indeed, here are four gaits that achieve the magic 6000 threshold.
 None of these look particularly realistic: